 The swelling will be noticeable immediately after the doctor has completed the procedure and is at its worst during the initial few days post-op.
 You may notice some relief in the swelling, one-week post-surgery but this will depend on the procedure.

-In the Cosmos Clinic Instagram DM of the week, Dr Joseph Ajaka discusses the swelling after a BBL and shows a patients swelling results after one week.
+In the Cosmos Aesthetics Instagram DM of the week, Dr Joseph Ajaka discusses the swelling after a BBL and shows a patients swelling results after one week.
 Watch below:

 Approximately 75 per cent of the swelling will dissipate by week two of your recovery period.
 By week six, it’s estimated about 90 per cent of the swelling will be gone.
 It’s at this time you’ll begin to see the true results of your cosmetic procedure.

-In addition to the swelling, most patients will experience bruising after a surgical or cosmetic procedure.
+While many patients may experience bruising after a surgical or cosmetic procedure, the extent and duration can vary significantly based on individual factors.
 Bruising will be most visible in the first few days post-surgery.
 For three to four days it’s natural to expect dark purple/blue bruises which will lighten by day five or six.
 Bruising typically resolves completely two weeks post-surgery.

 Common cosmetic treatments you can expect swelling